Project-Books/book-project/README.md

 1. Import the `backend` directory as a Maven project into your favourite IDE (or run Maven on the terminal)
 2. Start Docker engine (Linux) or Docker desktop (Windows or macOS)

-Then, if you want to use Docker, follow one of the approaches below:
+Next, follow one of the approaches below:

 #### 1. Start locally with only MySQL running in docker